krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

        ...
    )

 In this domain extension region, mesh resolution can be adapted according to following three different styles.

  * ``Linear`` - extends the seismic velocities on the edges of the domain linearly into the domain extension.

  * ``Constant`` - places a constant velocity of 4000 m/s in the domain extension.

- * ``Edge`` - reflects the seismic velocity about the domain boundary so that velocity profile is symmetric.
+ * ``Edge`` - reflects the seismic velocity about the domain boundary so that velocity profile is symmetric w.r.t domain boudnaries.

 An example of the ``edge`` style is below::